 - Click the Relaunch button to restart Chrome with this new setting.

 Our article continues below with additional information on disabling hardware acceleration in Google Chrome, including pictures of these steps.

-Turn Off Hardware Acceleration in Google Chrome (Guide with Pictures)
+How to Disable Google Chrome Hardware Acceleration (Guide with Pictures)

 There are many reasons why you might be having problems with performance in Google Chrome, so this solution may not work for everyone.
 But it fixed my mouse lag and the latency issues that I was personally having, so it is worth a shot if you are experiencing similar problems.

 If you are experiencing similar problems in other programs, too, then reading this guide at live2tech.com can show you how to turn off hardware acceleration in a number of different programs on your computer.

 These steps will show you how to turn off hardware acceleration in Google Chrome.

 Step 1: Open the Google Chrome Web browser.

 Launch Chrome on your laptop or desktop computer.